-ICAS and LendingCrowd are delivering an Ask ICAS webinar on 8 April.
-Join the panel of experts as they discuss the availability and accessibility of different funding options to help business choose the most appropriate finance for it and its stakeholders.
+ICAS and LendingCrowd delivered an Ask ICAS webinar on 8 April where the the availability and accessibility of different funding options to help business choose the most appropriate finance for it and its stakeholders was discussed.

 LendingCrowd, the trading name of Edinburgh Alternative Finance Limited, was founded to help SMEs thrive by giving them access to non-bank lending.
 Headquartered in Scotland, it is proud to have been accredited by the British Business Bank to provide CBILS loans during these unprecedented times.